Underdetermination in Classic and Modern Tests of General Relativity

-In addition to the geometric trinity, however, there is a case of \emph{weak} underdetermination in the context of the tests of GR which has to this point gone largely unnoticed within the literature (although \textcite{ObersTests} do provide some discussion of these issues).
-There is an even less familiar theory, known as `Type-II Newton Cartan Theory' (NCTII),\footnote{Partly this theory is not well known because it first appeared in the literature only in 2014---see \parencite{cite-key}; moreover, the action principle for the theory appeared in the literature only in 2019, with \parencite{ObersAction}.} which describes gravity in terms of a torsionful, fully non-relativistic spacetime \parencite{Obers}.
-While this theory differs from the theories in the geometric trinity in important ways that do end up distinguishing their empirical claims from each other (but---interestingly---only in the context of some very recent modern tests of GR, to do with gravitational wave physics, more on which below), this theory can also be understood to pass \emph{all} the classic tests of GR.
-Furthermore, this theory does not merely pass these tests in the same way that, say, Brans-Dicke theory can be understood to pass solar system tests of GR by tuning its coupling parameters.
-Rather, as we shall see, NCTII gives identical predictions as GR for these important solar system tests.
+In addition to the geometric trinity, however, there is a case of \emph{weak} underdetermination in the context of the tests of GR which has to this point gone largely unnoticed within the literature.
+There is an even less familiar theory, known as `Type-II Newton Cartan Theory' (NCTII),\footnote{Partly this theory is not well known because it first appeared in the literature only in 2014---see \textcite{cite-key}; moreover, the action principle for the theory appeared in the literature only in 2019, with \textcite{ObersAction}.} which describes gravity in terms of a torsionful, fully non-relativistic spacetime \parencite{Obers}.
+While this theory differs from the theories in the geometric trinity in important ways that do end up distinguishing their empirical claims from each other (but---interestingly---only in the context of some very recent modern tests of GR, to do with gravitational wave physics, more on which below), this theory can also be understood to pass \emph{all} the classic tests of GR \parencite{ObersTests}.
+Furthermore, this theory does not merely pass these tests in the same way that, say, Brans-Dicke theory can be understood to pass solar system tests of GR (i.e.\ by tuning additional parameters to better approximate the GR result within experimental error).
+Rather, as we shall see, NCTII gives completely \textit{identical} predictions as GR for these important solar system tests and can be understood to be empirically equivalent to GR at the level of these tests.
 This leads to the bizarre conclusion that this instance of weak underdetermination between relativistic theories of gravity and non-relativistic theories of gravity has only been broken far more recently than most would imagine---indeed, with the advent of LIGO!

-\subsection{Theory equivalence}
+\subsection{Theory Equivalence}